Funding opportunity: Evaluating the benefits, costs and utility of synthetic data

 Please note that the creation of new synthetic data is not the focus of this funding call.

-To find out more about this opportunity, register to join our applicant webinar on Thursday 14 September, 13:00-14:00.
-You will hear a short presentation outlining the background, key objectives, expected deliverables, and application process for this opportunity.
-There will also be time for questions.
-This webinar will be recorded and shared on this page.
+To find out more about this opportunity, watch the recording of our applicant webinar.
+This includes the background, key objectives, expected deliverables, and application process for this opportunity.

 We welcome proposals from individuals or small teams of researchers from eligible research organisations, as per the Economic and Social Research Council’s standard eligibility criteria.